How and Where to Place a Student in 1stStep/CTT

 lessons are provided on

-our site for every course, and reading tests made of sample
+our site for every course, and reading tests are made

-lessons from each level.
-The student should start where
+The student should start where their literacy permits.

 Please note - there is no reading test for Starter